A/B testing in Custobar

 Repeat those steps with more drafts for abc or abcd testing.

-We strongly suggest testing only one factor (difference in content, headlines or scheduling) at a time to make sure the results are accurate.
+Regardless of which method is used, we strongly suggest testing only one factor (difference in content, headlines or scheduling) at a time to make sure the results are accurate.

 If you have any questions, please contact Custobar support.